eformat/mlops-setup/README.md

 ```

 I am using mostly negativo libraries, and found the following to be reproducible.
-This can be frought with minor cuda, nvidia dependecy version hell.
+This can be frought with minor cuda, nvidia dependecy version hell of course, but hey.

 ```
 -- enable both the repos above